-The Collaborative Project Show takes place at the end of the semester and is an opportunity to present your ideas to all of the project partners, as well as academic and professional services staff and your peers.
+The Collaborative Project Show takes place at the end of the module and is an opportunity to present your ideas to all of the project partners, as well as academic and professional services staff and your peers.
 Only a selection of teams will go forward to present at the Collaborative Project Show.
 You can find out more about last year's Collaborative Project Show in our news section.

 How is the project assessed?